-Ideally, your hearing aids should be cleaned daily.
+Ideally, your hearing aids should be cleaned daily even when you’re away from home.
 Use a soft, dry cloth to gently wipe all surfaces.
 Do not use water, solvents, cleaning fluids or alcohol, as moisture can damage your devices.
 Don’t overlook the microphone inlet, which can become clogged with debris, and the battery contacts, which attract dust and dirt.

 Most hearing health care providers sell a multi-tool, a versatile cleaning tool that consists of a wire loop, magnet and brush.
 This is useful for removing wax and dirt from hard-to-reach nooks and crannies in your hearing aids, and the magnet aids in battery removal.
 If a multi-tool is not available, you can usually buy each component separately.